-Global Policy Makers And Tech Giants To Convene In Abu Dhabi For Inaugural Summit On Governance Of Emerging Technologies
+Global Policy Makers and Tech Giants to Convene in Abu Dhabi for Inaugural Summit on Governance of Emerging Technologies

-ABU DHABI, United Arab Emirates, March 31, 2025 (GLOBE NEWSWIRE) -- The Advanced Technology Research Council (ATRC) today announced the inaugural Governance of Emerging Technologies Summit (GETS), set to take place at the St. Regis Saadiyat Island Resort in Abu Dhabi on 5–6 May 2025 .
+(MENAFN- NEWSBEAT WIRE) (GLOBE NEWSWIRE) -- The Advanced Technology Research Council (ATRC) today announced the inaugural Governance of Emerging Technologies Summit (GETS), set to take place at the St. Regis Saadiyat Island Resort in Abu Dhabi on 5–6 May 2025.
 The summit will convene over 500 regional and international attendees to drive global collaboration on the governance of emerging technologies such as artificial intelligence (AI) and quantum computing.

 Hosted by ATRC with the UAE Public Prosecution as a strategic partner, GETS 2025 lays the foundation for global governance strategies and the future of emerging technologies in key sectors such as criminal justice, healthcare, finance, and creative industries.